caleb-cox/commando-hacker-witch/README.md

 ### 4th Circle Spells
 #### Summon Earth Elemental
 Caster summons an Earth Elemental under his control.
-The Elemental is destroyed when its Health are depleted or when dispelled by the caster.
+The Elemental is destroyed when its health are depleted or when dispelled by the caster.

 #### Magic step
 The caster can teleport up to 10 yards in any direction.
 Each mana burn can add 10 yards to the distance teleported.
 No line of sight is needed, but the caster must have a clear image of the place where he wants to teleport to in his mind.